 The enterprise investment scheme (EIS) is the name of a scheme which encourages individuals to invest money in shares issued by qualifying unquoted companies with a permanent establishment in the UK.

-A subscription for eligible shares of a qualifying EIS company is a tax-efficient investment for the individual as they can benefit from the following tax reliefs:
+A subscription for eligible shares of a qualifying EIS company is a tax efficient investment for the individual.
+He can benefit from the following tax reliefs:

 These reliefs are considered in further detail below.